-Tool: If you don’t like the idea of applying a topical mosquito bite reliever to your skin, you can find tools designed to suck the mosquito saliva out of the bite to provide relief.
+If you don’t like the idea of applying a topical mosquito bite reliever to your skin, you can find tools designed to suck the mosquito saliva out of the bite to provide relief.
 These can be used on other bug bites, too, including ant, wasp, and bee.
-However, these tools are usually only effective if you use it within the first 12 hours after being bitten.
+However, these tools are usually only effective if you use them within the first 12 hours after being bitten.

 Price: Mosquito bite reliever tools usually range from $8 to $11.

 A variety of active ingredients help treat the itching and swelling associated with mosquito bites.
 Some common ones in mosquito bite relievers include the following:

 These are compounds that help counteract the histamine your body sends to the bite.
 They reduce the itching, swelling, and redness associated with mosquito bites or other types of rash or skin irritation.

 Price: Antihistamine mosquito bite reliever treatments typically cost between $7 and $21.

 This topical steroid helps reduce redness, swelling, and inflammation of the skin.
 It works well not just for mosquito bites but also for allergic reactions, eczema, and other skin irritations.